earchibong/devops_projects/private_repositories.md

 <br>

-#### option 2: Packaging plugins as part of the Jenkins image
+### option 2: Packaging plugins as part of the Jenkins image
 Create a folder structure and empty files like below:
 ```
 PBL26
 ├── Dockerfile
-└── scripts
-      └── install-plugins.sh
+└── jenkins-plugins

 ```

 <br>

-- update `install-plugins.sh` file with the bash script below.
+- update each line of that `jenkins-plugins` file with the official Plugin ID of eah plugin, you can find the official Plugin Ids from https://plugins.jenkins.io/ .For Example: `Git client` Plugin has an official ID as : `git-client`
 ```

-#!/bin/bash

-     # A variable to hold an array of all the plugins to be installed

-     plugins=(
      workflow-basic-steps:948.v2c72a_091b_b_68
      blueocean:1.25.5
      credentials-binding:1.24